gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 \page createphysicsplugin Implement physics feature

 This tutorial shows how to develop a simple plugin that implements a
-\ref ignition::physics::Implements3d "3D policy" and includes a sample list of
+\ref gz::physics::Implements3d "3D policy" and includes a sample list of
-\ref ignition::physics::Feature "Feature" Features.
+\ref gz::physics::Feature "Feature" Features.

 ## Prerequisites